Mahgnislaw/BecodeProjects/1_Becode Basics/1_2Linux/Privilege escalation/README.md

 So first find files with setuid set and with root user : `find / -perm 4000 -ls 2>/dev/null`
 >`- /4000` is the bitmask for the SetUID bit.

-can see the uid of current user with `id` can

-then i search for SetUId permission on file who's allow me to launch others command or app like bash(or other shell), Python, Pearl, PhP, text editor.
+then i search on this result for SetUId permission on file who's allow me to launch others command or app like bash(or other shell), Python, Pearl, PhP, text editor.

 >For exemple if nano was SetUID set (it's not the case here).
 >Can open `/etc/passwd`  and `/etc/shadow`with `nano` and then modify his content.
 And add a user.